gdlg/pytorch_compact_bilinear_pooling/README.md

 This repository has a pure Python implementation of Compact Bilinear Pooling and Count Sketch for PyTorch.

-It depends on the FFT implementation of [pytorch_fft](https://github.com/locuslab/pytorch_fft).
-Note that it relies on the latest changes to the master branch of pytorch_fft which are not yet available in the pypi version.
+It depends on the FFT implementation of [pytorch_fft](https://github.com/locuslab/pytorch_fft). pytorch_fft can be installed either from source or from Pypi using `pip install pytorch_fft`.

 ## Usage